YuLab-SMU/ggtree/README.md

 #  __*ggtree*__: phylogenetic tree viewer and annotator

-The `ggtree` package is designed by extending the `ggplot2` package.
+The `ggtree` package extending the `ggplot2` package.
 It based on grammar of graphics and takes all the good parts of `ggplot`.

-It is designed to not only viewing phylogenetic tree but also displaying annotation data in the tree.
+`ggtree` is designed to not only viewing phylogenetic tree but also displaying annotation data in the tree.

 ## Authors ##